tatiananantes/skills-workshops/object_oriented_programming/domain_model_diagramming/README.md

 * Nouns and verbs using boxes and arrows.
 (As above.)

 * Nouns and verbs in lists.
-(As you did at the beginning of week 1.)

 The Unified Modelling Language (UML) is a widely adopted standard for  creating a variety of diagrams which can be useful in your work as a developer: